Costco Healthy Noodles - Low Carb, But One Giant Problem

 What are Healthy Noodles made of?

 Healthy Noodles are imported from Japan and made by a company called Kibun.
 These noodles are made from Okara, a by-product of tofu, and made with soybean fiber and konjac powder.
+The noodles can also be referred to as konjac noodles or shirataki noodles.

 The packaging claims that these Costco Healthy Noodles are versatile and ready to use.